quorten/quorten-blog1/_posts/2020-03-04-rpi-rtos-reset-watchdog.md

 <!-- more -->

+UPDATE 2020-10-25: Please see my [newer article]({{ site.baseurl }}/blog/2020/10/26/rpi-gpio-boot-errata) for corrections about the RESET GPIO pin behavior.

 Also, in the process of searching for this, I found that Raspberry Pi also has a built-in watchdog timer.
 Wow, now that's very nice.